litsmouse/weather_flu/README.md

 ### Open Weather Map API Key is required.

-In order for the Sunshine app to function properly as of October 18th, 2015 an API key for openweathermap.org must be included with the build.
+In order for the Weather app to function properly as of 2024 an API key for openweathermap.org must be included with the build.

 We recommend that each student obtain a key via the following [instructions](http://openweathermap.org/appid#use), and include the unique key for the build by adding the following line to [USER_HOME]/.gradle/gradle.properties